JustinDiament/PhotoMod/README.md

     - MonochromeOperation: A class that applies the sepia color transformation on an image
     - SepiaOperation: A class that applies the monochrome/greyscale color transformation on an image

-### Additional Deliverables

-The _res/_ directory contains two examples of script files, _ScriptOne.txt_ and _ScriptTwo.txt_, that demonstrate all the working features of this image processing application.
-The _res/_ directory also contains _class_diagram.png_, which as image of a class diagram showing the names of classes and interfaces, method signatures, and inheritance relationships in our program.
-Finally, the _res/_ directory contains _ImageProcessing.jar_, which can be executed to run the application.
-Refer to USEME.md for instructions on how to run this file.

-### Citations

-All images are owned by Nathan Gong and authorized for use in this project.
-The _res/test/_ subdirectory contains sample files that are used for code testing purposes only.

-## Assignment 5

-### Design

-#### ImageFile: An interface that represents an image file and handles file importing and exporting

-- PPM: A class that represents the PPM image file format and imports and exports PPM files

 #### ProgrammaticCreator: An interface that supports creating images programmatically

 - CreateCheckerboard: A class that creates a checkerboard image with configurable values